RunfangLin/LPBF-CuCrZr/README.md

 tensile strength against electrical conductivity, and serves as the starting point for my PhD proposal on coupling build conditions with ageing response.

-Technical notes on the evaluation protocols will be added to this file over the coming week.

 ---

 ## What is here